 We found additional challenges—the finances.
 Homeowner’s dues had gone unpaid for several years, several utility bills were delinquent, and foreclosure was looming.
 Craig intervened with the bank.

-The eat-in area off the kitchen was dismal and dated, with an unfortunate light fixture.
-Here’s a better view of the hanging cabinets that obstruct light and isolate whoever’s cooking.
+Kitchen (before) The eat-in area off the kitchen was dismal and dated, with an unfortunate light fixture.
+The hanging cabinets obstruct light and isolate whoever’s cooking.